History of robots: Automata

 The segmental gears described in The Book of Knowledge of Ingenious Mechanical Devices, published by Al-Jazari shortly before his death in 1206, appeared 100 years later in the most advanced European clocks.
 Al-Jazari also published instructions on the construction of humanoid automata.
 The first water clocks modeled on Arabic designs were constructed in Europe about 1000 CE, possibly on the basis of the information that was transmitted during Muslim-Christian contact in Sicily and Spain.
 Among the first recorded European water clocks is that of Gerbert of Aurillac, built in 985 CE.
 Hero's works on automata were translated into Latin amid the 12th century Renaissance.
 The early 13th-century artist-engineer Villard de Honnecourt sketched plans for several automata.
 At the end of the 13th century, Robert II, Count of Artois, built a pleasure garden at his castle at Hesdin that incorporated a number of robots, humanoid and animal.
 Automated bellstrikers, called jacquemart, became popular in Europe in the 14th century alongside mechanical clocks.

 Among the first verifiable automation is a humanoid drawn by Leonardo da Vinci (1452–1519) in around 1495.
 Leonardo's notebooks, rediscovered in the 1950s, contain detailed drawings of a mechanical knight in armor which was able to sit up, wave its arms and move its head and jaw.
 In the mid-1400s, Johannes Müller von Königsberg created an automaton eagle and fly made of iron; both could fly.
 John Dee is also known for creating a wooden beetle, capable of flying.

-The 17th-century thinker Rene Descartes believed that animals and humans were biological machines.
+The 17th-century thinker René Descartes believed that animals and humans were biological machines.
 On his last trip to Norway, he took with him a mechanical doll that looked like his dead daughter Francine.
 In the 18th century the master toymaker Jacques de Vaucanson built for Louis XV an automated duck with hundreds of moving parts, which could eat and drink.
 Vaucanson subsequently built humanoid automatons, a drummer and fife player were noted for their anatomical similarity to real human beings.
 Vaucanson's creation inspired European watchmakers to manufacture mechanical automata and it became fashionable among the European aristocracy to collect sophisticated mechanical devices for entertainment.
 In 1747 Julien Offray de La Mettrie anonymously published L'homme machine (Man a Machine), in which he called Vaucanson a "new Prometheus" and mused "the human body is a watch, a large watch constructed with such skill and ingenuity".